 Vital energy, life force, also known as Qi in Traditional Chinese Medicine, flows throughout your body and travels along meridians or paths.
 You can think of them as rivers.
 Qi longs to be free flowing.
 There’s a classic Chinese saying:

-“If there is free flow, there is no pain; If there is no free flow, there is pain.”
+With free flow, there is no pain; With no free flow, there is pain.”

 What is Acupressure & Getting Started

 Acupressure is the practice of applying varying levels of pressure through touch or massage to stimulate "acupoints" along the body’s meridians.
-We can do this to help move or build energy.
+We can carry this out to help run or create energy.

 You can start by asking your Acupuncturist or Traditional Chinese Medicine practitioner which points they would recommend for you as well as their locations.
 Always remember to be gentle to your body and apply a slow and careful touch.

-- Get in a comfortable position, close your eyes if you’d like and breathe deeply while you come into your body.
+1. Get in an easy position, close your eyes if you prefer and breathe deeply while you enter into your body.

-- Approach the acupoint until you feel a slight dip or dimple that can identify the point.
+4. Reach the acupoint till you sense a mild dip or dimple that can determine the point.
 Sometimes these points can feel tender to the touch.

-- When you’re ready, use deep, firm pressure to massage and stimulate each point.
+5. When you’re ready, use deep, firm pressure to massage and stimulate each point.
 You can use your fingers, thumbs, palms, your toes or your heels.
-Most often people use their fingers and thumbs.
+Commonly, people use their fingers and thumbs.

-- You can use a circular rubbing motion or you can simply hold the pressure until you feel the tissues relax.
-You can typically apply around 3 pounds of pressure without harm for a few minutes.
+6. You either circularly rub it or simply hold the pressure until the tissues relax.
+Typically, 3 pounds of pressure works well without harm for a few minutes.

 Pay attention to what’s happening below your fingertips.
-Often the point will become warm and slightly tender.
-Stay with the point until you feel a shift.
+Most commonly, you will experience warmth and tender on the point.
+Stay with the point until you experience a switch.
 Sometimes bruising can occur.
 Also be aware of your breathing.
-Slowed breath tells you that you are starting to relax.
+Slowed breath means that you are about to relax.

 Acupressure can be repeated daily to once per week until you notice results.
-If you’re ever unsure about anything, just ask your Chinese Medicine practitioner.
-And, if you are pregnant or breastfeeding, always check in with your Acupuncturist as there are some points that are contraindicated.
+If you are unclear about some things, just ask your Chinese Medicine practitioner.
+And, if you are pregnant or breastfeeding, consult with your Acupuncturist as some points may be contraindicated.

 General Wellbeing Acupressure Points